 Engages in Skype sessions on an aspect of the VdTMoCA or forensic practice

 How do I secure a place at the next SIG meeting?

-If you are a Forensic SIG member, to reserve a place at the meeting email email@example.com
+If you are a Forensic SIG member, you can reserve a FREE place.

 A research active VdTMoCA community

 O.T's experiences of using the VdTMoCA:CPA in Forensic Mental Health Settings in the U.K

 Data collection has now ended and the Foundation would like to thank all members who participated in Charlotte Carpenter's study.

 Validating the levels of creative participation in work performance